CosmosContracts/delegations/policy/delegations.md

 \text{delegation} = \left( \frac{15{,}000{,}000}{\text{total points}} \right) \times \text{points of validator}
 $$

+Top 15 validators are subject to a point reduction based on their position on the set.
+Set position is calculated without counting delegation from the old delegation programs.

 ### Who Can Apply?
 Validator Requirements

 Validators must meet the following criteria to be eligible for delegation: